Sujyeet/MSc-Autonomous-Racing-Agent-SPEED/Results-and-Analysis/README.md

 Each folder contains:
 - CSV files of run summaries (lap time, speed, steering, and path deviation metrics)
-- (If present) raw or detailed logs for each experiment run

 ## How to Use
 - Browse each folder to access specific CSV experiment results
 - For per-folder structure, see included CSVs (standard header: Metric,Value...)